Zwift Review: Why Is It so Insanely Popular? (2025)

 Zwift platform availability

-There is always a small percentage of users who can’t get an app working due to unique circumstances.
-However, positive Zwift reviews prevail; you shouldn’t experience any issues on any platform.
+A small percentage of users will always be unable to get an app working due to unique circumstances.
+However, positive Zwift reviews prevail.

 Zwift vs. Zwift Companion

-Zwift Companion is a mobile app that extends Zwift functionalities.
-It makes interacting with others, browsing events, finding clubs, etc., easier.
+Zwift Companion is a smartphone app that extends Zwift’s functionalities.
+It makes interacting with others, browsing events, and finding clubs easier.

 When you are on the roads or in a race, you can chat with others, give them Ride Ons, etc. See the following video for more details.